 Hosting International Students during school breaks if students cannot travel home or are unable to make other accommodations is a great help to the school.
 Parents can volunteer to host for part or all of a school break.

-Mentors for New Parents contact parents new to George School in late summer and early fall to welcome them into the community and answer questions.
+Mentors for New Parents contact parents new to George School in the late summer and early fall to welcome them into the community and answer questions.

 Some on-campus volunteer jobs may require a background check.
 The Parents Association Executive Committee will alert you if this is required of your position.